 For thousands of years, the Zuni have been involved in making jewelry.
-Ancient relics from the Zuni tribe showcase their use of brightly colored gemstones.
+Ancient relics from the Zuni Indian Tribes showcase their use of brightly colored gemstones.
 Turquoise and Jet were some of the first stones to show up in early jewelry work.

 Zuni Cluster – One of today’s popular Zuni styles another popular technique seen in Zuni jewelry is the cluster.
 Similar looking stones or shells will all be paired together on a piece.
 It’s normal to see the group designs on pendants, earrings, and bracelets.